A Celebration of American Family Stories

 We are told by medical experts that the Covid-19 virus poses a greater threat to older people than younger people.
 In fact, younger people are encouraged to practice physical distancing and other precautions so they don’t spread the infection to their parents and grandparents, to their aunts and uncles.
 Here is a story about a sacrifice made across the generations.
 It is told by a former monk named Thomas Moore who is a noted psychotherapist and writer of popular spiritual books such as Care of the Soul and The Re-enchantment of Everyday Life.
 I asked Mr. Moore to share his family stories with me when he came to give a talk in Seattle some years ago.

-18 John Olmstead - Lost Lakes
+18 John Olmstead - The Secret Lakes

 The countless ways the coronavirus pandemic of 2020 is altering American society will be part of the lore of countless families for generations to come.
 The Spanish Flu pandemic of 1918 left its mark on family lore as well.
 This story is told by John Olmstead, a naturalist, educator, and descendent of the Frederick Law Olmstead, the landscape architect who designed many urban parks in the United States including Central Park in NYC.
+Music is by Taj Mahal.

 In honor of National School Librarian Day I have put together two stories about how books entered the lives of children.
 The first is told by Ellen Duffy who is a librarian with the Timberland Library System in Washington state.
 The second story is told by my mother, a great lover of books if ever there was one.
 I was just beginning to produce the Telling Takes Us Home series for public radio and I recorded my mother, woho was recovering from an illness at our home, as my way of learning how to use a digital recorder.
 I thought I Knew most of her stories but was greatly mistaken.
 She told one story after another about her parents and her own life that I had never heard before.
 This was one of them.
 I have the bookcase today in my home in Boston Harbor near Olympia, WA.